 - Completion and approval of the required research study.
-Candidates enrolled in the early childhood education, elementary education, secondary education, reading, multicategorical special education, and educational administration and supervision programs may, after consultation with the associate dean of graduate studies or designee, elect a two-course option in lieu of EDSEL/EDGEC/EDGEL 514 to complete graduate requirements.
+Candidates enrolled in the early childhood education, elementary education, secondary education, and the individualized track programs may, after consultation with the associate dean of graduate studies or designee, elect a two-course option in lieu of EDGCC 514 to complete graduate requirements.

 - Completion of specific program requirements including clinical experiences.
 All initial certification programs require a minimum of 100 clock hours of clinical experience.

-- Completion of general graduation requirements, when applicable.
+- Completion of general education requirements and courses in the teaching field, when applicable.